 Joe Addabbo Outlines Poker Legislation for New York in 2019

 On Monday, January 7, Racing Gaming and Wagering Committee Chairman Senator Joe Addabbo filed a draft bill outlining a legal future for poker in the Empire State.
 Previous attempts have been unsuccessful, with legislation always failing to make it in the Assembly where a lack of interest or votes always let to its demise.

 The now proposed S.00018 bill has one main stated goal right on top of the document – proving that poker is in fact a game of skill as opposed to a game of luck, which has been one of the main arguments against the game.
 If poker is successfully established as the former, though, then the game wouldn’t be subject to “gambling law.”
 Here’s what the bill reads in its summary section:

-Allows certain interactive poker games be considered games of skill rather than games of luck; includes definitions, authorization, required safeguards and minimum standards, the scope of licensing review and state tax implications; makes corresponding penal law amendments.
+Allows certain interactive poker games to be considered games of skill rather than games of luck; includes definitions, authorization, required safeguards and minimum standards, the scope of licensing review, and state tax implications; makes corresponding penal law amendments.